ResultadosDigitais/rdcontext/README.md

 ### Add a Rule

-> If you don’t want to add `use libcontext` to every prompt, you can define a simple rule in your `.windsurfrules` file in Windsurf or from `Cursor Settings > Rules` section in Cursor (or the equivalent in your MCP client) to auto-invoke LibContext on any code-related question:
+> If you don't want to add `use rdcontext` to every prompt, you can define a simple rule in your `.windsurfrules` file in Windsurf or from `Cursor Settings > Rules` section in Cursor (or the equivalent in your MCP client) to auto-invoke RDContext on any code-related question:
 >
 > ```toml
 > [[calls]]
 > match = "when the user requests code examples, setup or configuration steps, or library/API documentation"
-> tool  = "libcontext"
+> tool  = "rdcontext"
 > ```
 >
-> From then on you’ll get LibContext’s docs in any related conversation without typing anything extra.
+> From then on you'll get RDContext's docs in any related conversation without typing anything extra.
 You can add your use cases to the match part.

 ---

 ## Data Storage

 - **Database:**
-  Uses your OS's standard data directory (e.g., `~/.local/share/libcontext/libcontext.db` on Linux).
+  Uses your OS's standard data directory (e.g., `~/.local/share/rdcontext/rdcontext.db` on Linux).
 - **No Cloud:**
   All data remains on your machine unless you explicitly share it.